 Origins of the Antagonistic Pleiotropy Theory

 In 1957, George C. Williams came up with the origins of the idea of antagonistic pleiotropy – a theory explains aging from an evolutionary perspective.
 Williams was an American evolutionary biologist and a professor of biology at the State University of New York at Stony Brook and is best known for his vigorous critique of the theory of group selection.
-Professor Williams argued that since natural selection is weaker at later ages, then perhaps some genes are beneficial at earlier ages but harmful at later ones.
+Professor Williams argued that since natural selection is weaker at later ages, then perhaps some genes are beneficial at earlier ages but harmful later on in life.
 George Williams called these pleiotropic genes, a term for genes with opposite effects.
-Antagonistic pleiotropy occurs when a gene that is beneficial to survival in early life becomes harmful later.
+Antagonistic pleiotropy occurs when a gene that is beneficial to survival in early life becomes harmful later on.

 Many genes don’t operate according to antagonistic pleiotropy but age us none the less.
 For example, adolescents enjoy an upsurge in hormone levels from puberty until they are fully developed.
 This upsurge is beneficial to growth, but ends after full development, because, if left unchecked, these hormones could cause cancers.